danhans42/pio_breakout_shield/README.md

 To note: the PCB layout and design is the work of Nicolas Noble who was kind enough to design this for me.
 Thanks for this and the PIO-Breakout, without none of this would have been possible.

 The PIO connectors can be difficult to source.
 See the information in the pcsx-redux wiki on the subject here, https://github.com/grumpycoders/pcsx-redux/wiki/PIO-port-replacement.
 Digikey link https://www.digikey.co.uk/en/products/detail/molex/0015921468/480913.
 They are also available on AliExpress for around $1.80 (link to follow).
 They do however require modification with a dremel slightly.

+For more info or psx related chat - join us on psx.dev discord (http://psx.dev/)